-- Course Templates
+- Course Creation

-- Training and Help
+- Student Help

 A Syllabus Template (DOC) can be used to help you begin the process of developing a course.
 There is also a Course Template in Canvas Commons, which is available to anyone with instructor access to Canvas.
 Choose Kansas State University under the "Shared with" tab.
 You will find the Kansas State University Global Campus Online Course Shell.